Rezanosratpour/Pathways/README.md

 The pipeline is implemented primarily in:

-- `CHI` " core model class and graph construction methods
+- `CHI` : The class object and graph construction methods
 - `project3/Pazzeling_layers.py` — reshaping and dataset creation for lagged CHI outputs
 - `project3/Tasker.ipynb` — orchestration examples for model building and evaluation